Jointly provided by Dannemiller and Pharmacy Times Continuing Education.

 Method of Participation

-To receive credit, please go to arcmesa.com.
-All participants will need to read the objectives and other introductory CME/CE information, take the pretest, and then proceed to the educational activity.
+To receive credit, all participants will need to read the objectives and other introductory CME/CE information, take the pretest, and then proceed to the educational activity.
 Once the activity is completed along with the posttest and the evaluation, participants can request credit.

 In the event you have questions about this activity or are unable to retrieve the certificate, please e-mail email@example.com and a certificate will be emailed within 2 weeks.